Expansion deflection nozzle: Developed models

 The ED nozzle has been known about since the 1960s and there has been several attempts to develop it, with several reaching the level of static hot-firings.
-These were attempted by private companies, so no literature exists in the public domain from these efforts, which include the 'Expansion-Deflection 50k' (Rocketdyne), the 'Expansion-Deflection 10k' (Rocketdyne) and the RD-0126 (CADB).
+These include the 'Expansion-Deflection 50k' (Rocketdyne), the 'Expansion-Deflection 10k' (Rocketdyne) and the RD-0126 (CADB).
 Rocketdyne also developed a third, smaller E-D nozzle.

 Rocketdyne carried out their work during an initial surge in interest in the 1960s, initially developing the E-D 50k nozzle, which had a chamber pressure of 20.7 bar (2.07 MPa) delivering a thrust of 50,000 lbf and was uncooled, allowing it to be tested for a couple seconds at a time.
 The E-D 10k nozzle had a chamber pressure of 15.5 bar (1.55 MPa) delivering 10,000 lbf, a cooled-thrust chamber and was tested in an altitude simulation facility.
 The smaller E-D nozzle developed 9900 lbf and was also used to test the altitude compensation ability.
 These tests confirmed a performance advantage over equivalent bell nozzles.

 The Chemical Automatics Design Bureau E-D nozzle was fully cooled and used for hot-fire tests in 1998.
 Its centrebody houses the combustion chamber (much like the Astrium design mentioned below) allowing for a reduction in length, beyond that of the improved contouring.

 Wickman Spacecraft & Propulsion Company have developed and static-tested a solid motor in conjunction with an E-D.

 The University of Bristol, UK, has recently successfully tested gaseous hydrogen/air propellants as part of the STERN project.
 They are also involved in developing knowledge of the in-flight behaviour of the E-D nozzle using a hybrid rocket motor.